Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Introduction

+\textbf{High-Level Insight and Computation Efficiency:} Figure~\ref{fig:overview_ideal} shows the noise-free circuit alongside noise operators.
+Figure~\ref{fig:overview_noisy_baseline} shows noisy circuits generated for a 4-shot simulation task, with each noisy circuit containing randomly inserted noise operators~\footnote{The listed noise operators are for depolarizing error channels.
+We evaluate \qtree with other error channels listed in Section~\ref{Methodology}, and the results are shown in Section~\ref{Evaluation}.}.
+This study identifies that there is potential \emph{computation reuse} within these circuits.
+Specifically, the circuit segments that are highlighted by dashed lines in Figure~\ref{fig:overview_noisy_baseline} share similar noisy operators.
+Existing simulators redundantly execute \emph{similar computations} across shots in these sections.
+Intermediate states can be reused to mitigate this redundancy.
+Figure~\ref{fig:overview_noisy_reuse} showcases the reuse of the intermediate state after gate B, which leads to a 25\% computation reduction.

+\textbf{Our Proposal:} Using this insight, we introduce \qtree, a tree-based quantum circuit simulator that uses state vectors. \qtree leverages intermediate state reuse to expedite noisy quantum simulations. \qtree intelligently divides the quantum circuit into subcircuits.
+Each subcircuit produces an intermediate state.
+These intermediate states are then reused across multiple shots.
+For instance, the circuit in Figure~\ref{fig:overview_design} consists of two subcircuits: one with gates A and B, and another with gates C and D, where the result from the first subcircuit is reused twice. \qtree tackles two key challenges: first, efficiently partitioning the circuit and determining the optimal reuse count for subcircuits; second, generating more subcircuits can increase performance but may require more memory for storing states while also affecting outcome fidelity. \qtree uses three novel approaches that address these challenges and balance reuse and fidelity bounds.

-To address these challenges, \qtree proposes a dynamic circuit partition (DCP) technique that dynamically determines the circuit partitions and shot distributions according to the error rates and gate count of the circuit.
-This enables DCP to obtain a high speedup while producing results that are close to ones obtained from a precise noisy simulator.
+\textbf{1.
+Circuit Partitioning for Reuse:} \qtree proposes a dynamic circuit partition (DCP) technique that determines the circuit partitions and shot distributions based on the noise model's error rates and the circuit's gate count.
+This enables DCP to obtain a significant speedup while producing results similar to those from the baseline noisy simulator.
+This approach is particularly useful for high-performance computing (HPC) systems, which are often used to simulate large-scale quantum circuits.

+\textbf{2.
+Optimizing Memory Efficiencies:} Large-scale systems like Frontier, Summit, and Perlmutter predominantly rely on GPU compute nodes, leading to significant underutilization of CPU and storage memory~\cite{frontier2022,perlmutter2022,summit2018}.
+Our experiments demonstrated low system memory utilization: only 16.7\% on Frontier, 5.3\% on Summit, and 30.8\% on Perlmutter.
+This underutilization arises from two main factors.
+Firstly, GPU memory capacity often does not align well with the power-of-2 nature of state vector sizes.
+Even when alignment is achieved, metadata storage limits complete memory utilization.
+Secondly, even with full GPU memory usage, CPU and storage memory (10$\times$ to 100$\times$ larger) remain largely unused.